wikipathways/wikipathways.github.io/metabolome.md

 <h3>Metabolites in the most Pathways</h3>

-With the remark that BridgeDB is not involved yet: the results are based on metabolite datanodes, not unique metabolites.
+With the remark that BridgeDb is not involved yet: the results are based on metabolite datanodes, not unique metabolites.

 ```sparql
 select ?mb count(distinct ?pathway) as ?pwCount